DanielWang2029/Leetcode-Notes/Questions.md

 <br/>

-## 1334 Find the City w/ Min # of Neighbor at a Threshold Distance
+## 1334 Find the city w/ min # of neighbor at a threshold distance

 ***Difficult: 7/10***